Return to courses

 The course continues online.
 Course material is presented in written format, supported by videos and other learning activities that engage with your ideas and specific industry or context.
 You will also be encouraged to post ideas and ask questions on a shared, online forum.
 You will meet online for a 1-hour mid-course discussion/check in with your facilitators and course colleagues.

-The course ends with a 3-hour closing workshop (face-to-face or online), where you will again meet up with other learners.
+The course ends with a 3-hour closing workshop (in person or online), where you will again meet up with other learners.
 This 3-hour workshop will be in 2 parts – (1) small group break-out sessions for participants to present their projects; (2) closing activities with the full group for sharing of learning and insight, as well as the celebration of relationships.

 Fees – domestic and international